 • Child seats in groups 0 to 3 can be secured with a seat belt.

-• Child seats from the groups 0, 0+ and 1 using the "ISOFIX" and "Toptether" systems or the antirotation system may be secured without using the adult seatbelt and using the "ISOFIX" and "Toptether" anchors or the antirotation mechanism/brackets.
+• Child seats in groups 0, 0+ y 1 with the "ISOFIX" and "Toptether" systems can be secured without fastening the seatbelt by "ISOFIX" and "Toptether" securing rings or anti-rotating systems ⇒ page 52.